luchonaveiro/great-expectations-postgres-tutorial/README.md

 Select the 3rd option (the one that states `Automatically, using a profiler`), choose the table to validate, and choose a name, or keep the proposed one.
 This will open a new `jupyter notebook` that once runned, will create the necessary `.json` file defining the data *Expectations*.
 In case we want to review or add new validations, we can execute:
 ```
-great_expectations suite edit jaffle_shop.orders.warning # this should be the name selected
+great_expectations suite edit jaffle_shop.customers.warning # this should be the name selected
 ```

 There we can choose `Interactively, with a sample batch of data`, and a notebook will open, and there we can add the new validations.
 Once runned, the `.json` filestored on `expectations` directory, will be modified with the proper validations.